Magisk-Modules-Alt-Repo/AdGuardDNS4Magisk/README.md

 Hello,

-### As John Graham-Cumming announced, Cloudflare now offers its own DNS service.
-### And surprise of the Boss if we believe his words: your history of browsing isn't saved on their servers !

 ### DNS ??
 Gne ??
 What's this ?

 To make it short: a DNS server listen and give you the corresponding IP address of your website request, and its domain name (forum.xda-developers.com for example).